 Ultimately, you'll have to choose the procedure that's right for you depending on your budget, how white you want your teeth to become, and how quickly you want to achieve that shade.

 If you have never whitened your teeth before and you are concerned about sensitivity or ending up with unnaturally white teeth, you'll probably be best with a home kit that whitens teeth gradually.
-Smile Brilliant is one that we recommend for its custom-made trays and dental-grade whitening gel.
+Smile Avenue is one that we recommend for its effectiveness and dental-grade whitening gel.

 You also may want to consider veneers or other cosmetic dentistry if you want to truly transform your smile.